GsDevKit/GsDevKit_home/docs/installation/installDevKitServer.md

 ```

 ####GemStone Version and License
-Before running installing the server, please check on the [GemStone/S 64 Bit product page for the latest versions][2] and visit [the Community and Web Edition Licensing page for information on the license included with the download and other options][3].
-It is a good idea to acquire a free, Limited Community License by sending email to sales@gemtalksystems.com.
-We also recommended using the latest version of the GemStone/S 64 Bit product.
+Before installing, please check for later versions of [the GemStone/S 64 Bit product][2] and visit [the Licenses page][3] for information on the license included with the download.
+It is a good idea to use the latest version of GemStone, and to acquire a free, Limited Community License (by sending email to sales@gemtalksystems.com).

 ##Install Server

-1. **Determine your installation directory and clone GsDevKit_home to that location**
+1. **Determine install directory and clone GsDevKit_home there**

-   The following instructions clone the Development Kit to the current directory, so before starting, cd to the directory in which you want the GsDevKit checkout to be located.
+   The following instructions clone the Development Kit to the current directory, so cd to the directory in which you want the GsDevKit checkout to be located.

    ```
    cd <githubdirectory>